6H46

 · procedures utilized in the prosecution of licensing and inspection code violations, and the enforcement of ordinances and statutes

-· supervisory methods and techniques
+· supervisory and performance management methods and techniques

 SKILL IN: